Meet Guy Robertson from Mount Gnomon Farm.

-Mount Gnomon Farm sells a range of lamb, pork and beef products which includes: roasts, ham chorizo, various sausages and most importantly order for the Christmas ham are open.
+Mount Gnomon Farm sells a range of lamb, pork and beef products which includes: roasts, ham chorizo, various sausages and most importantly get your order in for a Christmas ham.

-This year Mount Gnomon will be offering their cider for the first time made from apples picked from their heritage orchard.
+Try a cider made from apples picked from the Mount Gnomon heritage orchard.
 It’s been handcrafted by his younger brother Mark of Lost Pippin fame and is available in four-packs of cans.
-The cider will be launched at a special event, Bubbles and Squeal, on November 24.

 Contact Mount Gnomon Farm